chalmersfsd/yolo-perception/darknet/README.md

 5. If you have GPU with Tensor Cores (nVidia Titan V / Tesla V100 / DGX-2 and later) speedup Detection 3x, Training 2x:
     `\darknet.sln` -> (right click on project) -> properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add here: `CUDNN_HALF;`

-    **Note:** CUDA must be installed only after that MSVS2015 had been installed.
+    **Note:** CUDA must be installed only after Visual Studio has been installed.

 ### How to compile (custom):